-Three New Conrad Letters: 1914, 1923 and 1924
+Three New Conrad Letters: 1914, 1923, and 1924

 Owen Knowles, University of Hull Research Fellow

 and

 Allan H. Simmons, St Mary’s University, Twickenham, London

 T

 he three unpublished letters printed below, all of them belonging in private collections, appear by kind permission of the Estate of Joseph Conrad, their presentation following the conventions used in the Collected Letters.
 Their publication here brings the total number of Conrad letters discovered since the appearance of the last volume of the Collected Letters (2007) to 78 items.